Aquaculture: History

 In medieval Europe, early Christian monasteries adopted Roman aquacultural practices.
-Aquaculture spread because people away from coasts and big rivers were otherwise dependant on fish which required salting in order to be preserved.
+Aquaculture spread because people away from coasts and big rivers were otherwise dependent on fish which required salting in order to be preserved.
 Fish was an important food source in medieval Europe, when in average 150 days per year were days of fasting and abstinence, and meat was prohibited.
 Improvements in transportation during the 19th century made fresh fish easily available and inexpensive, even in inland areas, rendering aquaculture less popular.
 The 15th-century fishponds of the Trebon Basin in the present-day Czech Republic are maintained as a tentative UNESCO World Heritage Site.

 Samoans practised "a traditional form of giant clam ranching".

 Hawaiians constructed oceanic fish ponds.
 A remarkable example is the "Menehune" fishpond dating from at least 1,000 years ago, at Alekoko.
 Legend records its construction by the mythical Menehune dwarf-people.